atish-shanbhag/Updates/README.md

  3.C program to construct a singly linked list by removing duplicate elements in the sorted linked list Sample output: Given list {1,2,2,3,3,3,4} Resulting list{4,3,2,1}

  4.java program to implement round robin scheduling algorithm.Calculate AVG WT AND TAT.
 INPUT:NO OF PROCESSES,BURST TIME AND TIME QUANTUM.

+# 22 May coding updates

+1. C program for implement various operations of Singly Linked List Stack

+2. Java program to separate the Individual Characters from a String

+3. Java program to separate the Individual Characters from a String